cmeofalltrades/hp-laptop-performance-optimization/README.md

 This project reinforced the importance of evidence-based troubleshooting.
 Rather than immediately replacing hardware, a structured diagnostic process identified memory as the primary bottleneck.
 Software optimizations improved the system, but objective performance data demonstrated that a RAM upgrade was necessary to fully resolve the customer's issue.

 Using Task Manager, PowerShell, and Windows performance metrics before and after the upgrade provided measurable evidence that the hardware remediation successfully addressed the root cause.

----

-**BrickStack Network Solutions**
-"Building Reliable Technology Solutions, One Device at a Time."